cemvarol/AZ-301-Errors/M8/Instructions.md

     - Password: **Pa55w.rd1234**

-3. Once you are connected to az3000401-vm2-R via the Remote Desktop session, Run these commands below on **powershell** console of that VM
+3. Once you are connected to VM-R via the Remote Desktop session, Run these commands below on **powershell** console of that VM

 ---